 Prior to joining the School of Journalism and Communications, Graham spent a decade working with the Carleton Immersive Media Studio (CIMS), a research lab affiliated with the School of Architecture.
 CIMS focuses on understanding and exploring architecture through advanced digital technologies.

-As the leader of a team at CIMS, raham received a Prix Gémaux (Canada’s French-language television awards) for her work on “Parliament: A Virtual Experience”.
+As the leader of a team at CIMS, Graham received a Prix Gémaux (Canada’s French-language television awards) for her work on “Parliament: A Virtual Experience”.
 She also received the 2024 Teaching Excellence Award from Carleton’s Faculty of Public Affairs.
-In addition to congratulating Professor Graham on her confirmation, we extend our gratitude for her service as interim Director of the MPAD program (a role she filled from July 2023-July 2024).
+In addition to congratulating Professor Graham on her tenure, we extend our gratitude for her service as interim Director of the MPAD program (a role she filled from July 2023-July 2024).

 Emily Hiltz